hashicorp/actions-go-build/README.md

 Wherever possible, the documentation in this README is generated from source code to ensure that it is accurate and up-to-date.
 Run `make docs` to update it.

+#### Changelog

+All changes should be accompanied by a corresponding changelog entry.
+Each version has a file named `release/changes/v<VERSION>.md` which contains the changes added during development of that version.

+### Releasing

+You can release a new version by running `make release`.
+This uses the version string from `release/VERSION` to add tags, get the corresponding changelog entries, and create a new GitHub release.

 ### Bash, dreaded bash.